 Legal Penalties for Soliciting a Crime

-Solicitation of other offenses included in California Penal Code 653f are known as a “wobbler.”
+Solicitation of other offenses, as outlined in California Penal Code 653f, is known as a “wobbler.”
 This means the prosecutor has the discretion to file the case as either a misdemeanor or a felony offense.

 A misdemeanor conviction can carry up to 1 year in a county jail.
 A felony conviction can carry a penalty of 16 months to 3 years in a county jail.

-In addition to any potential jail of prison, if you are convicted of solicitation of a crime, you will also face probation or parole term, lose your professional license, face deportation if you are an undocumented immigrant, and lose you firearm rights.
+If you are convicted of solicitation of a crime, the legal penalties can have a significant impact on your life.
+In addition to any potential jail or prison sentence, you will also face a probation or parole term, lose your professional license, face deportation if you are an undocumented immigrant, and lose your firearm rights.

 Elements of the Crime